 Like the researchers’ cameras, many biofluorescent fish have yellow filters—in their eyes.
 These may allow them to see fluorescent displays that would otherwise be hidden, leading to the possibility of communication among biofluorescent fish that’s camouflaged from predators who do not filter blue light.
 This groundbreaking study opens the doors to a number of new research areas to determine the mechanics and uses of biofluorescence.

 In 2012, the World Science Festival partnered with AMNH to present Coral: ReKindling Venus, a film by Lynette Wallworth that captured images of fluorescent coral reefs and exotic sea creatures.
-You can view the colorful trailer here, and further explore the beauty and diversity of fluorescent marine life.
 You can learn more about the project or see the paper directly at the AMNH.